Have you been accused of marital rape? What are the possible consequences of a conviction under UK law?

 If you are found guilty of marital rape the sentence is likely to be between 4 and 19 years, depending on the specifics of the case, alongside any mitigating or aggravating factors.
 The maximum possible sentence in the UK is life imprisonment.

-Nick Titchener, director and solicitor advocate at Lawtons Solicitors, discusses this complex area of the law and its implications.
+Nick Titchener, director and solicitor advocate at Lawtons Solicitors, a leading firm of criminal solicitors in London & the surrounding areas, discusses this complex area of the law and its implications.

 What is marital rape in UK law?

 Also known as spousal rape, marital rape is a form of sexual assault under UK law, in contravention of the Sexual Offences Act 2003.

 The offence occurs when an individual commits a sexual act without the consent of their spouse or their ex-spouse, or against their will.
 If someone is unable to consent to a sexual act or their consent is obtained by force, threat or intimidation, the sexual act is committed without consent.